-Since developments related to the COVID-19 pandemic are evolving on a daily basis, EZClaim is continuing to discover resources that will assist their clients in understanding these developments.
-As always, we are here to support your medical billing needs, and hope you are safe and well in this challenging time.
+Since developments related to the COVID-19 pandemic are evolving on a daily basis, EZClaim is continuing to discover resources that will assist its clients in understanding these developments.
+As always, we are here to support your medical billing needs and hope you are safe and well in this challenging time.

 For general information about EZClaim, or details about the features of our medical billing software, visit our website.

 Compliance Plan Breakout – Written by Stephanie Cremeans of EZClaim

 Any provider that is treating Medicare or Medicaid patients is required to have a compliance plan for their practice.
 This is mandated under the Patient Protection and Affordable Care Act of 2010.